AdobeDocs/journeys.en/help/using/api/import-export.md

 If the import payload contains secret placeholders, an error is thrown.
 You must replace the credential information before the POST call to import the journey.

 ## Warning and errors
-ACS-24697 ACSS-27445

-DOCAC-4705

 The potential errors are:

-At export time, if the jo version is not valid : error 500 At import time, payload not valid or secrets not defined in the payload : error 400
+At **export time**, if the journey version is not valid : error 500

+At **import time**, if the payload is not valid after modifications or if credentials are not well defined in the payload : error 400

-+ XDM schema ID au moment du publish
+After the import step, if you try to publish the journey in the target environment without changing the XDM Schema ID for your events, an error appears.